RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 *****

-.. _Create new CentOS Instance and Install-Liferay:
+.. _Launch New CentOS Instance and Install-Liferay:

-Create new CentOS Instance and Install-Liferay
+Launch New CentOS Instance and Install Liferay
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Add Provider
- * In Settings, under DevopsSetup -> Providers add a New provider by entering the valid details
+ * In Settings, under DevopsSetup -> Providers, add a New provider by entering the valid details

 2. Add VMImage for CentOS
- * In Settings, under Gallery setup -> VMImage add a New VMImage for CentOS
+ * In Settings, under Gallery setup -> VMImage, add a New VMImage for CentOS

 3. Create Blueprint using CentOS as base Image by adding Liferay Cookbook to runlist
  * In Design, under OSImage template type select centos template and create blueprint by entering the other details and by adding **Deploy_liferay_app** cookbook in configure runlist parameters and save